toxicity1985/izberg-api-php/README.md

 ####Update

-The update() method will update one element from a specified ressource
+The update() method will update one element from a specified resource

 ```php
 public function update($resource, $id, $params = null, $accept_type = "Accept: application/json")
 ```

-$name is the ressource's name, $id is the object's id and $params are the fields you want to update.
+$name is the resource's name, $id is the object's id and $params are the fields you want to update.

 The following example will update an existing merchant